-In periods when Pillar Two legislation is in effect, the IASB proposes to require an SME to disclose separately its current tax expense (income) related to Pillar Two income taxes.
+In periods when Pillar Two legislation is in effect, the amendments require an SME to disclose separately its current tax expense (income) related to Pillar Two income taxes.

-In addition, the IASB proposes to amend Section 35 Transition to the IFRS for SMEs so that a first-time adopter would be required to apply the exception retrospectively, regardless of the option to apply Section 29 prospectively from the date of transition to the IFRS for SMEs.
+In addition, the IASB amended Section 35 Transition to the IFRS for SMEs so that a first-time adopter would be required to apply the exception retrospectively, regardless of the option to apply Section 29 prospectively from the date of transition to the IFRS for SMEs.

-Effective date, transition and comment period
+Effective date and transition

-The IASB proposes that an SME applies:
+The amendments require that an SME applies:

-- The exception from recognition of deferred tax assets and liabilities related to Pillar Two income taxes in Section 29 -and discloses it has applied the exception-immediately upon the issue of the amendments and retrospectively in accordance with Section 10 of the IFRS for SMEs Standard - The amendments to Section 35 immediately upon the issue of the amendments - The requirement to disclose separately the current tax expense (income) related to Pillar Two income taxes for annual reporting periods beginning on or after 1 January 2023
+- The exception from recognition of deferred tax assets and liabilities related to Pillar Two income taxes in Section 29-and discloses it has applied the exception-immediately upon the issue of the amendments and retrospectively in accordance with Section 10 of the IFRS for SMEs Standard - The amendments to Section 35 immediately upon the issue of the amendments - The requirement to disclose separately the current tax expense (income) related to Pillar Two income taxes for annual reporting periods beginning on or after 1 January 2023